 When is the Kaiser TCPA and FTSA settlement payout date?

-Payments will issued to class members with valid claims approximately 75 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments to class members with valid claims approximately 75 days after the court grants final approval of the settlement.

 Why did this class action settlement happen?